SystemsApproach/private5g/software/overview.rst

 Aether OnRamp begins with a *Quick Start* deployment that is easy to bring up in a single VM, but then goes on to prescribe a sequence of steps users can follow to deploy increasingly complex configurations.
-These include both emulated and physical RANs, culminating in an operational Aether cluster capable of running 24/7 and supporting live 5G workloads.
-(OnRamp includes support for bringing up a 4G version of Aether connected to physical eNBs, but we postpone a discussion of that capability until a later section; everything else in this guide assumes 5G.)
+OnRamp refers to each such configuration as a *blueprint*, and the set supports both emulated and physical RANs, along with the runtime machinery needed to operate an Aether cluster supporting live 5G workloads.
+(OnRamp also defines a 4G blueprint that can be used to connect one or more physical eNBs, but we postpone a discussion of that capability until a later section.
+Everything else in this guide assumes 5G.)

 Note that Aether OnRamp does not include SD-Fabric, which depends